mojaloop/merchant-payment-docs/Third Sprint Features/DFSP.Portal User Management.md

 **As a** super admin of DFSP, **I want** to be able to assign users to different roles **so that** people from my DFSP organization can start managing merchant records.

-* As a default state, one super admin user of that DFSP users will be assigned at DFSP onboarding state.
+* As a default state, one super admin user of that DFSP will be assigned at DFSP onboarding state.

 ## Acceptance Criteria

-* following permissions and roles will be included in the system.
+* following permissions and roles will be included in the merchant acquiring system.
-* following are the list of default roles and permission list in merchant acquiring sytem.
-  * Super Admin User
+  * DFSP Super Admin User
     * write(create, edit) access to merchant acquiring registry form
-    * approve, reject, revert action for merchant records.
+    * approve, reject, and revert action for merchant records.
       * exception: records created by the same user CANNOT be approved by the user.
     * Read access to table of all merchant table
-    * Read access to "to-be-reverted merchants" table
+    * Read access to the "to-be-reverted merchants" table
-    * Read access to "Pending-Merchants"table
+    * Read access to the "Pending-Merchants" table
-    * Assign new users [Admin, Operators, Auditors] to roles
+    * Assign new users [Admin, Operators, and Auditors to roles]
-    * Update, Delete user records in their organization
+    * Update and delete user records in their organization
     * merchant data export
-  * Admin user
+  * DFSP Admin user
     * write (create, edit) access to merchant acquiring registry form
     * approve, reject, revert action for merchant records.
       * exception: records created by the same user CANNOT be approved by the user.